Iryna-Bo/Work-and-Mental-Health/python/README.md

 - `Correlation between the variables of Mental Health Condition and Access to Mental Health Resources.ipynb`: Investigates the correlation between mental health conditions and access to mental health resources among employees.
 - `Correlation between the variables of Physical Activity and the Level of Stress.ipynb`: Examines the relationship between physical activity levels and stress levels, identifying potential patterns in the data.
 - `Distribution Uniformity of Variables in the survey data.ipynb`: Analyzes the distribution of survey data variables, assessing uniformity and potential biases within the dataset.
 - `Work Location Impact Analysis.ipynb`: Analyzes the impact of work location (remote, onsite, hybrid) on various indicators, such as work-life balance, productivity, and stress levels.
+- `Impact of Remote Work on Social Isolation Ratings`: Analyzes the relationship between work location (remote vs. non-remote) and the Social Isolation Rating.

 ## Example
 *A Box-plot of Employee Age and Kolmogorov-Smirnov test (Age Distribution)*